-ROV pilots operate in uniquely challenging environments where vessel motion directly compromises their cognitive and physical abilities.
-Research provides compelling evidence of these effects.
+Maritime personnel and passengers operate in uniquely challenging environments where vessel motion directly impairs both cognitive and physical abilities, as well as overall comfort.
+Extensive research provides compelling evidence of these effects.

 McCauley Research

-Even mild motion sickness, which doesn’t cause vomiting but creates discomfort, significantly impairs an ROV pilot’s cognitive performance.
+Even mild motion sickness, which doesn’t cause vomiting but creates discomfort, significantly impairs maritime personnel cognitive performance.
 Matsangas and McCauley’s research documented alarming performance declines in symptomatic operators:

 - 31.7% reduction in memory task performance